 Short period with double containers

 For a short period both old and new containers are running.
-If your application is based on schedule tasks, or asynchronous workers, you need to take care of developing them idempotent in the potential case where a schedule task is handled twice.
+If your application is based on schedule tasks, or asynchronous workers, you need to take care of developing them idempotent in the potential case where a scheduled task is handled twice.

 Shutdown of old containers